cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * AutoDesk example: ["Costs a small fraction (~1%) of the traditional cloud approach."](https://www.infoq.com/news/2016/08/serverless-autodesk)

-* Online coding/education (exam, test, etc.) runs exercise code in an event-driven environment, and provides feedback to the user based on a comparison with expected results for that exercise.
+* Online coding/education (exam, test, etc.) runs exercise code in an event-driven environment and provides feedback to the user based on a comparison with expected results for that exercise.
 The serverless platform runs the answer-checking on demand and scale as needed, paying for only the time during which code is running.

 ### Mobile backends

 Using serverless for mobile backend tasks is also attractive.
 It allows developers to build on the REST API backend workload above the BaaS APIs, so they can spend time optimizing a mobile app and less on scaling its backend.
-Examples include: optimizing graphics for a video game and not investing in servers when the game becomes a viral hit; or for consumer business applications that need quick iterations to find product/market fit, or when time-to-market is critical.
+Examples include optimizing graphics for a video game and not investing in servers when the game becomes a viral hit; or for consumer business applications that need quick iterations to find product/market fit, or when time-to-market is critical.
 Another example is in batching notifications to users or processing other asynchronous tasks for an offline-first experience.

 Examples include: